Abby Stein: Filmography

 In addition to a long list of interviews with major national and international news networks, Stein has also been featured in several TV segments in the United States, Canada, Israel, Bulgaria, and more – in English, French, Hebrew, Bulgarian, Russian, Spanish, and Yiddish.

 Personal life

 In 2010, Stein married a woman, Fraidy Horowitz, with whom she also had her son, Duvid.
 The marriage was an arranged marriage by a matchmaker, and the couple only met for 15 minutes prior to the engagement.
-"Abby's sheltered upbringing culminated in her marriage at 18 to Fraidy, the daughter of another Hasidic Jewish family.
-It was formally arranged by a matchmaker, and was, in Abby's words, a 'done deal' before they had even met.
-'It wasn't exactly forced, but it was completely arranged', she said.
-'I met her once in advance, for 15 minutes.'
-The two did not see each other again until their wedding.
 As Stein left the community, she divorced her wife.
 In an interview with The Wall Street Journal right after her divorce, she said that, "They had a good relationship", and that at the time of the divorce, she was able to "obtain a 'normal agreement', including weekly visits, joint custody, split holidays, joint decision-making on major life events, and every second weekend with her son".

 Stein is a cousin of the actor Luzer Twersky.

 In a 2023 piece Stein wrote for Autostraddle, she identified her sexuality "as an out and proud queer, poly demisexual."